 To begin the program, discussions were held with local banks and the Penn State Small Business Development Center.
 It was decided that Mifflin County would partner with local banks as a loan participant.
 Based on this consultation and a meeting with lending institutions in Mifflin County in November 2005, general guidelines were developed.
 The Small Business Development Center played an important role in developing the guidelines.
 The following guidelines were reviewed and accepted by The Juniata Valley Bank,

-Kish Bank, Mifflin County Savings Bank, and Omega Bank:
+Kish Bank, and Mifflin County Savings Bank:

 1. Mifflin County will partner with a lending institution through a participation loan.
 The goal is for the county to have a shared first position based on the county’s participation level with the lender.